kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

 - So yeah..that's interesting.
 However, it forces me to streamline the chatter in my life, and just focus on work, which is good.
 So one thing at a time, and I don't get distracted once I've sat down to work.
-- Anyways, I met with Aaron, and he was quite wonderful.
+- Anyways, I met with Aaron, my RustReach mentor, and he was quite wonderful.
 My task for this week is to go through the ```cargo book```.
   You can find it [here](https://doc.rust-lang.org/cargo/faq.html).
   I was able to complete that today, but I found the list of Rust's Compiler Errors